LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Admin.md

 - Using Identity in administrative pages

+### Adding an admin controller and views

-Add an admin controller and views to implement these features:
+We will add the controller and views Freeman describes in Ch.
+28 to implement the features shown below.

+#### Features

+- Creating users
+  -   Validating passwords
-- Create an user account
+  -   Validating user names
+  -   Validating e-mail addresses
-- Show all user accounts
+- Editing user information
-- Delete an user account
+- Listing user
+- Deleting users

+#### Files

+##### UserViewModels.cs

+This file is intended to hold all the view models.
+I prefer to put each view model in it's own file.
+I will rename this file and class to *CreateUserViewModel*.

+##### AdminController.cs

+Note that there is **not** a *DbContext.AppUser* DbSet, we will be accessing the users table via *UserManager*, a class provided by Identity.

+##### Create.cshtml

 ------